-Fights and Unsportsmanlike Conduct are points of emphasis for National Federation this year.
+Fights and Unsportsmanlike Conduct remain points of emphasis this year.
 Work hard to help prevent problems from arising during a game by being observant of off-ball and dead-ball activity and having a positive presence near opponents after a play has ended.